Energy Storage Facilities

 AeroVironment Dual Channel Battery Power Supplies

-The bi-directional, computer-controlled two-channel DC power processing system is designed for testing (i.e., "cycling") electric and hybrid-electric vehicle components and subsystems.
+The bi-directional, computer-controlled two-channel DC power processing system is designed for evaluating (i.e., "cycling") electric and hybrid-electric vehicle components and subsystems.
 Additional instrumentation has been added to measure voltage and current accuracies of 1 mV and 10 mA, respectively.
 It has fully programmable power/voltage/current schedules.
 See a complete list of battery channels below.

 Bitrode Battery Cyclers

 The Bitrode cyclers are designed specifically for hybrid electric, electric, and fuel cell battery and ultracapacitor pack testing.
 Their voltages range from 0–100 volts, with a maximum current output of 500 amps.
 When multiple channels are placed in parallel, the maximum current output that can be attained is 1,200 amps.
 These cyclers can meet the most demanding drive-cycle profiles.
-The cycler channels are integrated with our calorimeters, environmental chambers, and isothermal baths to better control and assess how temperature affects the energy storage systems under test.
+The cycler channels are integrated with calorimeters, environmental chambers, and isothermal baths to better control and assess how temperature affects the energy storage systems under test.
 See a complete list of battery channels below.

 |Cycler||Channels||Voltage (volts)||Current* (amps)||Power* (kW)|